2023 biggest Oscar nomination snubs: Tom Cruise, Taylor Swift, James Cameron, Viola Davis and female directors

 Those were some of the biggest questions heading into Tuesday morning's 95th Oscar nominations, and now we have the answers (yes and no; no; and wow, yes, it actually did!).

-As expected, the Daniels's sleeper multiverse hit/pop culture phenom Everything, Everywhere All At Once ruled the day, leading the way with 11 nominations.
+As expected, the Daniels's sleeper multiverse hit/pop culture phenom Everything, Everywhere All at Once ruled the day, leading the way with 11 nominations.
 Not expected: the dominance of Netflix's international anti-war drama All Quiet on the Western Front, which was also everything, everywhere, storming the Oscars with an astounding nine noms, tied for second most overall with the critical favorite The Banshees of Inisherin.

 Here are the biggest snubs and surprises from Tuesday's Oscar nominations: